vargadan/v-bank/README.md

 }
 ```

-You may see the solution in the _exercise2-solution_ branch at at https://github.com/vargadan/v-bank/tree/exercise2-solution
+You can see the solution in the __exercise2-solution__ branch at at https://github.com/vargadan/v-bank/tree/exercise2-solution

 The relevant changes are:
 * validation logic in the BankController class in file _BankController.java_